-Condensation occurs more prominently during the colder months and can be found in place around our home where the air is still, for example, behind furniture or in a corner.
+Condensation occurs more prominently during the colder months and can be found in place around the home where air is still; for example, behind furniture or in a corner.
 Issues surrounding condensation can be easily rectified if we recognise the signs.

-If water is running down walls and windows, musty smells occur or the wallpaper is peeling, then your home may be suffering from the effects of condensation.
+If water is running down walls and windows, musty smells occur or the wallpaper is peeling, then your home maybe suffering from the effects of condensation.
 Moisture is also generated during normal, everyday living, such as when we have a bath, or we boil a kettle.